jbro129/android-modding/ModdingTools.md

 [ApkSignatureKiller](https://github.com/L-JINBIN/ApkSignatureKiller) by L-JINBIN : One-click cracking APK signature verification.

-[APKSignReader](https://github.com/aimardcr/APKSignReader) by aimardcr : Android Application to read installed application signature and dump it as Base64 or C++ format.
+[APKSignReader](https://github.com/aimardcr/APKSignReader) by aimardcr : Android Application to read installed application signature and dump it as Base64 or C++ format for APKKiller.

+[APKSignReader-Java](https://github.com/AndnixSH/APKSignReader-Java) by AndnixSH : A modified apksig tool to read signature from an APK file supporting signature scheme v1 and up to v4 for APKKiller.

 **Other Tools/Plugins:**

 [android-https-patcher](https://github.com/rlxone/android-https-patcher) by rlxone : Patch android apps to allow https traffic sniffing/packet capturing.

 [Android-Mem-Edit](https://github.com/mrcang09/Android-Mem-Edit) by mrcang09 : Android memory plug-in, a memory modification tool for application processes.

+[android-memorytool](https://github.com/Anonym0usWork1221/android-memorytool) by Anonym0usWork1221 : Android Memory Tools written in python for RAM data reading and writing process of android and linux os's.

 [android-ssl-pinning-bypass](https://github.com/ilya-kozyr/android-ssl-pinning-bypass) by ilya-kozyr : Script to patch apk to allow HTTPS traffic inspection and SSL pinning.